Updated: Jun 19

 Although certain boots fit many purposes, most boots are designed to fit within a range of applications - As a starting point, do not believe the story that “one-boot-fits-all-conditions”.

 The picture above, shows four fantastic, but very different pairs of boots:

-The boot pair first on the left are specifically made for moving stealthily.
+The boots first on the left are specifically made for moving stealthily.
 They are made of light single skinned leather, very comfortable and brilliant for moving quietly through the bush.
-If you need grip though this is not the right choice of boot and fuel/ chemicals will destroy the crepe based soles, longer thorns [sicklebush] easily penetrate the sole and the the sole is not very long lasting.
+These boots grip poorly on slopes or wet ground, fuel/ chemicals will destroy the crepe based soles, longer thorns [sicklebush] easily penetrate the sole and the the sole is not very long lasting.

 Boot pair number three, are great mountaineering and high-altitude backpacking boots.
 These are robust, reasonably rigid [they have a full shank], can fit certain crampons and are versatile in a range of weather conditions.
 They are truly outstanding in the mountains (up to a point) but are far too hot and rigid for the bush.